epicweb-dev/epic-stack/CONTRIBUTING.md

 a PR to use your new library.

 NOTE: Actual adoption of your library is not guaranteed.
-Offloading maintenance and adaptability is a delecate balance.
+Offloading maintenance and adaptability is a delicate balance.